bigwiv/Biopython-cn/chr11.rst

 A Polypeptide object is simply a UserList of Residue objects, and is always created from a single Model (in this case model 1).
-You can use the resulting ``Polypeptide`` object to get the sequence as a ``Seq`` object or to get a list of C¶¡ atoms as well.
-Polypeptides can be built using a C-N or a C¶¡-C¶¡ distance criterion.
+You can use the resulting ``Polypeptide`` object to get the sequence as a ``Seq`` object or to get a list of CŒ± atoms as well.
+Polypeptides can be built using a C-N or a CŒ±-CŒ± distance criterion.

 Example: